 A Mediterranean maritime climate makes Knysna an excellent all-year destination.
 It’s never too hot or too cold – just perfect!
 The area has the highest rainfall in South Africa and hence is always green.
 Summer temperatures average 27°C (80.6°F) while the winter average is 14°C (57.2°F) in the daytime.
 It is advisable to pack a fleece or jacket as sometimes we have four seasons in a day.

 Getting to Knysna

-By road: Knysna lies on the N2 between Cape Town and Port (see Map/Directions) for distances to Knysna from various destinations along the Garden Route.
+By road: Knysna lies on the N2 between Cape Town and Port Elizabeth (see Map/Directions) for distances to Knysna from various destinations along the Garden Route.

 Numerous car rental companies are available in South Africa.
 (See for preferred car rental companies.)

 Although there are numerous bus companies that operate to and from Knysna, it is suggested that you hire a car in order to best enjoy the town and environment.
 Hiring taxis and/or tour operators work out more expensive than hiring a car.

 By air: The airport in George offers a range of daily flight options with airlines offering services from Johannesburg, Cape Town and Durban